numpyasnp/numpyasnp/README.md

 - 👋 Hi, I’m @numpyasnp
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...